Section E: 11 Plus Appeals - Miscellaneous

 - E22.
 Help!!
 What happens if child is unwell and cannot go to school for 11+ exam?

 - E23.
-Do Bucks practice papers give you an indication of how your child might do in the real test?
+Do the official practice papers give you an indication of how your child might perform in the real test?

 - E24.
-In Bucks the pass mark is 121.
 Why are appeal panels so inconsistent, upholding appeals with low scores, but sometimes turning down appeals very close to the pass mark?

 - E28.
 Lincolnshire Appeals in more detail